 Elements to Consider when Creating a Trust:

 When creating a trust as part of an estate plan, there are several key elements to consider.
-First, decide on the purpose of the trust – is it designed to avoid probate, minimize estate taxes, protect assets, or ensure assets are used for a certain purpose after your death?
+First, decide on the purpose of the trust.
+Is it designed to avoid probate?
+Does it minimize estate taxes?
+Will it protect assets?
+Or, will it ensure assets are used for a certain purpose after your death?
 Clarifying the goal will shape other trust decisions.

 What are the different types of estate trust?